zapabob/ROCm/README.md

 clinfo
 ```

-If you have[Install Issue ](https://rocm.github.io/install_issues.html) please read this FAQ .
+If you have an [Install Issue ](https://rocm.github.io/install_issues.html) please read this FAQ .

 #### To install ROCm with Developer Preview of OpenCL